anro0217/SausageScramble/README.md

 # Plugin
 ---------
-My first project, in which I am creating a mod for the game called Lethal Company It is currently under development...
+My first project, in which I am creating a mod for the game called Lethal Company.

+It is currently under development...